-Feeders that leak sweet, sticky nectar signal ants that an easy meal is near.
+Feeders that leak sweet, sticky nectar will signal ants that an easy meal is near.
 If you are placing your hummingbird feeder in direct sunlight this will cause the feeder to expand in the hot sun.
-Expansion causes plastic feeders to leak and sometimes crack.
-If you have any cracks, replace your feeder.
-Maybe try replacing with a glass and brass or glass & metal For leaking see number 2.

 Grease your feeder pole bottoms about a foot up from the bottom with cooking oil.
 Take a piece of paper toweling and soak it with vegetable cooking oil.
 Rub the bottom 12 inches of the pole that your hummingbird feeder is attached to.
 Re-apply once a week.

-I do not recommend greasing the entire feeder.
-I discourage greasing the feeder because the hummingbirds wings may brush against the oil and transfer the oil to the birds wings.
+CAUTION: I do not recommend greasing the entire feeder.
+I discourage greasing the feeder because the hummingbird’s wings may brush against the oil and transfer the oil to the bird’s wings.
 The oil would pick up dirt and debris and make it difficult for the bird in flight.

 5.)
 Create a Moat

-Again, make it different for the critters to reach the goods.
+Again, make it difficult for the critters to reach the goods.
 They can climb up the pole and once there, an ant moat makes it difficult for ants to get to the feeder.

 Have Another Way I Missed?